 If a doctor has diagnosed food intolerance in your child and your child eats something you know she’s intolerant of, she shouldn’t need medical attention.
 The symptoms will usually clear up by themselves.
 If your child’s symptoms include diarrhoea, you need to ensure she gets plenty of water.

-If you’re not sure why your child is having a reaction, and there is a possibility the reaction could be due to a food allergy, it’s best to consult your doctor.
+If you’re not sure why your child is having a reaction, and there is a possibility the reaction could be caused by a food allergy, it’s best to consult your doctor.

 Diagnosing food allergies and intolerances

-If you think your child has a food allergy or intolerance, the best place to start is with a visit to your doctor.
-Your doctor might refer you to an allergist, who might consider performing further tests.
+If you think your child has a food allergy or intolerance, your GP is the best place to start.
+Your GP might refer you to an allergist, who might do further tests.

 Tests for immediate-onset allergies include the following:

 Skin-prick test (SPT): the allergist will put a small amount of the possible allergy-causing substance on your child’s skin.
 Then the allergist will prick your child’s skin with a small toothpick-like device.
 A red lump might come up where the skin has been pricked.
 Your child’s allergist will talk you through the results of this test.

 Blood tests: the allergist might use the RAST (radio allegro sorbent test) to see whether a substance called IgE is in your child’s blood.
 Blood will usually be taken from your child’s arm, and sent away for testing.